xwang345/HelloNodeExpress/readme.md

 ## 1. Pull the Official Node.js Image from Docker Hub
-You can use the Docker CLI to pull the official Node.js image from Docker Hub.
-Open your terminal or command prompt and type the following command:
+Use the Docker CLI to pull the official Node.js image from Docker Hub.
+Open the terminal or command prompt and type the following command:

 ```bash
 docker pull node